estherpark514/Atlanta-Food-Finder/readme.md

-Here's a rewritten version of your Atlanta Food Finder description:

----

 # Atlanta Food Finder

 Atlanta is home to a vibrant food scene, offering countless incredible dining options.
 With so many choices, deciding where to eat can be overwhelming.
 That’s why we created **Atlanta Food Finder** — a web application designed to help you search for and discover amazing restaurants!